qkzk/fm/development.md

   - first attempt didn't fix

 - [ ] Walkdir::new in tree building instead of exploring by hand
+  - require to rewrite everything just to avoid testing depth myself.
+    Little to gain except for speed, it _should_ be much faster
 - [ ] common trait to validate a data : input string, config, args...
 - [x] caching video previews
 - [x] Case insensitive search
+- [ ] --keybinds has wrong display, keybinds should be shortened.

 ## TODO